 An independent study is a special, individualized project of one to three graduate credits.
 The study must cover material not found in regularly offered courses.
 It requires a contract between the student and instructor specifying the project to be accomplished.
 The completed Graduate Independent Study form must be submitted with the signed registration form.
 Independent studies are only available to admitted graduate students.

-In some circumstances, a graduate student will have completed or will have been enrolled in the prescribed courses or credits listed in their program of study, but may not have completed their degree requirements, such as final completion of a thesis, dissertation, or project.
+In some circumstances, a graduate student will have completed or will have been enrolled in the prescribed courses or credits listed in their curriculum planning guide, but may not have completed their degree requirements, such as final completion of a thesis, dissertation, or project.
 In such cases, where the student’s faculty advisor determines that it will take more than half of the next enrollment period for the student to complete the final degree requirements, the student will be required to pay a continuation fee equivalent to three credits for that period.
 This fee would also be required for subsequent enrollment periods, if additional time beyond more than half of the period would still be needed.
 The student will be charged the current in-state or out-of-state per credit tuition rate based on residency.